DavidPizarro/android-live-templates/README.md

  * OPTION 2

-    1. Clone / Download the proyecto.
+    1. Clone / Download the proyect.
     2. Run the `install.sh` script.
     3. Restart Android Studio if it's running
     4. Now, you can write `'temp_...'`